ksbharaj/meusberger_scraper/README.md

 - "H Parts": H 1000 Clamping system
 - "E Parts": Miscellaneous Components

-NOTE: "E Parts" currently takes quite a while to run- up to 3 hours, as it contains at least 2000+ parts (this can/will be optimized).
+PLEASE NOTE: "E Parts" currently takes quite a while to run- up to 3 hours, as it contains at least 2000+ parts (this can/will be optimized).

 ### Example Usage: